Skip to content

 sim.get_model_manager().add_model(time_domain_magnetic_model)

-where - marker determines where the domain on which the model is solved - order the model order - magnetostatic_initialization wether an initial condition is obtained from solver the magnetostatic solution first
+where - marker specifies the domain on which the model is solved - order is the polynomial order of the discretization - magnetostatic_initialization controls whether an initial condition is obtained by first solving the magnetostatic problem

 Materials

-The model given by Eq.
-(1) requires the provision of material properties, specifically the magnetic reluctivity (inverse permeability), the electrical conductivity and the magnetization.
+The governing equation requires the provision of material properties, specifically the magnetic reluctivity (inverse permeability), the electric conductivity, and the magnetization.
 A material is created by specifying methods to compute each of those three material properties.
-Most materials can be setup using the General Material with an example provided in Table 1.
+Most materials can be set up using the General Material, with an example provided in Table 1.

 Table 1: General Material Example